jmgress/usegenai/slides/Slides.md

 # Sam Altman – CEO of OpenAI

-## Questions was asked "What does my future look like?"
+## "What does my future look like?"

 > "There are sort of two views you can take.
 > You can say, ‘Oh man, it’s doing everything I can do,’